 - Harness is not removable or replaceable (harness can be spot cleaned using warm water and mild detergent but it cannot be removed or replaced)

 The UPPAbaby MESA is an outstanding infant seat with a seamless install, cute color options, and it fits babies of various sizes nicely, including low birthweight infants.
 My son (who is not a big fan of being strapped in the carseat) doesn’t fuss as much in it as he does in his current ride, and doesn’t get as angry when I buckle him up.
-It’s nice and roomy on the inside and the head protection slides up and down with ease to fit to its occupant.
+It’s nice and roomy on the inside and the head protection slides up and down with ease to fit the child.
 It comes with attachments to UPPAbaby’s high-end VISTA stroller and can also be used with the CRUZ (without any adapters needed) which can save you a few bucks if you wanted to use this seat as a travel system.
 I was highly impressed with the canopy, which I’m very picky about.
-I love the ability to install with the European routing when baseless, and I particularly swooned when the lap belt didn’t touch the tops of his legs when tightened down (something his usual seat does when installed baseless).

 Overall, the MESA is packed with an abundance of premium safety and convenience features.
-There is a lot to love and for that reason MESA is now on our updated list of Recommended Carseats!
+There is a lot to love and for that reason, MESA is on our list of Recommended Carseats!
 Since it fits preemies and low birthweight babies so well, MESA is also on our separate list of Recommended Infant Carseats for Preemies & Multiples.

 Thanks to UPPAbaby for providing this seat for review and to baby Logan for allowing me to utilize his itty-bittiness.
 No other compensation was provided and the opinions and comments are entirely those of CarseatBlog!